UK

 Equality Commission for Northern Ireland Submission into Gaps in Equality Legislation (Northern Ireland)

-Impact date: There will be no immediate reform of this area, but it is likely in the future In September 2024 the Equality Commission for Northern Ireland (ECNI) filed a submission to the Committee for the Executive Office Inquiry into gaps in NI equality legislation.
+Impact date: There will be no immediate reform of this area, but it is likely in the future.
+In September 2024 the Equality Commission for Northern Ireland (ECNI) filed a submission to the Committee for the Executive Office Inquiry into gaps in NI equality legislation.
 ECNI’s submission highlighted “clear and persistent weaknesses in equality law” in NI (where the Equality Act 2010 does not apply), including disparities between the equality protection offered by different equality laws and “increasing shortfall” when compared to other jurisdictions, including Great Britain and the Republic of Ireland.
 Recommendations have been made in reform, including in age discrimination (access to goods facilities and services), race, disability (including the lack of discrimination arising from disability, which does not apply here) and in respect of sex, gender reassignment, pregnancy, as well as religious belief and political opinion.

 Employer implications/action needed NI employers should continue to review developments in this area and, in the meantime, ensure that they are aware of the differences in legislation/approach in NI compared to other jurisdictions.